strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

 #### api

-Content API configuraiton, for example the 'rest.maxLimit' option to set the maximum `limit` available in a query.
+Content API configuration, for example the 'rest.maxLimit' option to set the maximum `limit` available in a query.

 #### features